-If the whole prospect of filing taxes sounds overwhelming, there are a number of places that you can get your taxes done for FREE or at a lower cost.
+If the whole prospect of filing taxes sounds overwhelming, there are a number of places that you can get your taxes done for FREE or at a lower cost:

 Here are some options to consider.
 Some actually file taxes and others are resources you can use to file your taxes.
 Most services have specific requirements to qualify for FREE or low-cost tax filing.
 Be sure and visit the website and talk with a representative about available options.
 In addition, many churches and non-profit organizations will help with tax filing so check with your local community resources too.

 •Frontline workers may be able to file both federal and state tax returns for free through H&R Block’s expert-prepared, on-the-go service, Tax Pro Go.
 Frontline workers can simply visit www.hrblock.com/frontline and click the banner or any price to get started.
 They will be asked to upload a photo of a work ID to validate they are a police officer, firefighter, EMT or healthcare worker, and then the tax professional will apply the offer.

 •The IRS Volunteer Income Tax Assistance (VITA) – The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $53,000 or less, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.